Phil's Jazz Bands

-Waikiki Beach.
-Ernie played piano and sang, I did the same with banjo.
+Ave., Waikiki Beach.
+Ernie played piano and sang, I did the same with

-Often, Ernie would chord with his left hand and play cornet with his right
+banjo.
+Often, Ernie would chord with his left hand and play cornet with his

 Ernie, Dave and I did a lot of gigs with cornet, bass sax and banjo.
 We

-often added a clarinet and bass.
-A memorable gig with the quintet was
+often added a clarinet and trombone.
+A memorable gig with the quintet:

-My wife, Carol, and I had an apartment on the top floor of a building with
+My wife, Carol, and I had an apartment on the top floor of a building.
+It

-a great view of the ocean, the Ilikai and Hilton Hawaiian Village.
-Within a
+had a great view of the ocean, the Ilikai and Hilton Hawaiian village.

-block or so from us was the Barbecue Inn, a local bar/restaurant.
-The BBQ
+Within a block or so from us was the Barbecue Inn, a local restaurant.

-Inn was really local and did NOT serve tourists.
-If tourists walked in, the
+The BBQ Inn was really local and did NOT serve tourists.
+If tourists

-(known there as Dave Banjo) and Ernie Carson had a small group that played
+Wierbach (known there as Dave Banjo) and Ernie Carson had a small group

 One weekend, the newspapers were full of reports that Ernie Banks, a